Skip to main content

-Breakeven, also known as break-even, is that magical moment when your income and expenses meet.
-Finally, no profit and no loss!
+Breakeven, also known as the break-even point, is that magical moment when your income and expenses meet.
+Finally, no losses or gains!
 Although it sounds simple, understanding this concept can be the difference between success and failure in business.

-To reach breakeven is to reach that point where the income exactly covers all the expenses.
-Imagine you have a coffee shop: breakeven would be the moment when the money you earn selling coffee offsets everything you spend on rent, staff, coffee beans and other costs.
+Reaching breakeven is achieving the point where income exactly covers all expenses.
+Imagine you have a coffee shop: the breakeven would be the moment when the money you earn from selling coffee offsets everything you spend on rent, staff, coffee beans, and other costs.

-In reality, they are the same thing but with a different name.
-While breakeven is the English term most commonly used in financial and trading environments, break-even is its Spanish equivalent, more common in accounting and business management.
+In reality, they are the same but with different names.
+While breakeven is the more widely used English term in financial and trading environments, break-even point is its equivalent in English, more common in accounting and business management.

 Knowing your breakeven allows you to: